 There was a time when addiction was viewed as a moral failing or a lack of willpower.
 Many believed that if someone wanted to stop using drugs and alcohol, they could just stop.
 Over time, researchers and society have realized that addiction is much more complex.
 Addiction is a chronic disease that changes the person abusing drugs and alcohol.
 Active addiction changes individuals and isolates them from nearly everything but drugs.
 Watching someone you love struggle with addiction is heartbreaking and can leave you feeling helpless.
 Likewise, finding yourself addicted to drugs and alcohol is a devastating proposition.
 Many will find themselves wanting to stop and being unable.
 Drugs and alcohol create a dependence in your body and mind that is hard but not impossible to overcome.
 At Evolve Indy, we understand that addiction is a disease, and we know how to help you heal.

 What Is Addiction?

-Addiction is considered a disease because the drugs impact how you think, how you act, and how your body functions.
-You only have to look back at the decisions and choices you have made in addition to see that it is a disease.
+Addiction is considered a disease because drugs impact how you think, how you act, and how your body functions.
+You only have to look back at the decisions and choices you have made in addition to seeing that it is a disease.